“I would like to continue as Nigeria coach” – Rohr targets contract renewal with Super Eagles | Goal.com

 Gernot Rohr has expressed his desire to continue as Nigeria coach as he nears the expiry of his current contract with the three-time African champions.

-The German joined the West African nation in August 2016 on an initial two-year deal which was renewed after the country secured a place in Russia 2018 until June 2020.
+The German joined the West African nation in August 2016 on an initial two-year deal which was extended after the country secured a place in Russia 2018 until June 2020.

 Since he took over at the helm, the former Bordeaux and Nice manager has guided the Super Eagles to the Fifa World Cup and the African Cup of Nations where they finished third in Egypt last year.

-With contract talks with the Nigeria Football Federation (NFF) set scheduled to hold in February, Rohr hopes to continue his adventure with the Super Eagles as they target a place at the Afcon 2021 in Cameroon and 2022 World Cup in Qatar.
+With contract talks scheduled to hold in February, Rohr hopes to continue his adventure with the Super Eagles as they target a place at the Afcon 2021 in Cameroon and 2022 World Cup in Qatar.

 The 66-year-old also acknowledged how he has developed a youthful team despite the retirement of key players like Victor Moses, John Obi Mikel and Odion Ighalo.